 Staying inside and avoiding contact with people is something everyone should be doing.
 Social distancing is crucial to prevent the spread of this virus.
 But although we must stay inside, that doesn’t mean we should stop taking care of our health and exercising.
 On the contrary, this is the time we should really put an emphasis on health and exercise.
 Here are 8 exercises to stay active when staying at home.

-Something else we should be paying attention during his time is taking vitamins that boost our immunity and help us fight viruses.
+Something else we should be paying attention to during this time is taking vitamins that boost our immunity and help us fight viruses.
 Being at home and having more time to dedicate to ourselves, means we can cook healthy meals.
-That’s why I decided to share with you these 4 incredibly easy recipes that boost your immunity and help keep you healthy.
+That’s why I decided to share with you these 4 incredibly easy recipies that boost your immunity and help keep you healthy.
 Enjoy!

 Vitamin C Juice

 We all know how important vitamin C is for our health and immunity.
 Vitamin C acts as an antioxidant, helping to protect cells, make collagen, etc.

 This Vitamin C Juice will help boost your immunity and is really easy to make.